-Evening Economy - activity in town centres after normal opening hours, centred on leisure, culture and tourism and generally supported by PPS6.
+Evening Economy - activity in town centres after normal opening hours, centred on leisure, culture and tourism and generally supported by the NPPF.

-Flood Risk Assessment - see Strategic Flood Risk Assessment
+Flood Risk Assessment - see 'Strategic Flood Risk Assessment'

 Greenfield- a previously undeveloped area of land.
 Such land is normally, but not exclusively, outside the built up area of an existing settlement in agricultural use.
-This category can also include land which was once in use ('brownfield' or 'previously developed') but through the process of time has 'reverted' to a natural state (eg former-quarry areas) and land within built-up areas which have never been previously developed.
+This category can also include land which was once in use ('brownfield' or 'previously developed') but through the process of time has 'reverted' to a natural state (e.g. former-quarry areas) and land within built-up areas which have never been previously developed.
+It also includes garden land.